 There are two ways in which people eat boiled eggs; hard-boiled eggs and soft-boiled eggs.

 In various countries, people eat their eggs in customized ways.
 For example;

 In Japan, people usually put soft-boiled eggs in their ramen.

-In Europe, people prefer their eggs soft boiled, and they eat them for breakfast, and they eat it while scooping them out of the shell!
+In Europe, people prefer their eggs soft-boiled, and they eat them for breakfast, and they eat it while scooping them out of their shells!

 In eastern Asia, people eat soft-boiled eggs cracked in a bowl and coupled with soy sauce!